pgfdwplus/postgres_fdw_plus/README.md

 The caller of this function must be a superuser or a user having memberships of all users having valid user mappings to all defined servers.

+### boolean pgfdw_plus_verify_connection_states(server_name text)
+Checks the status of remote connections established by postgres_fdw from the local session to the foreign server with the given name.
+This check is performed by polling the socket and allows long-running transactions to be aborted sooner if the kernel reports that the connection is closed.
+This function is currently available only on systems that support the non-standard POLLRDHUP extension to the poll system call, including Linux.
+This returns true if existing connection is not closed by the remote peer. false is returned if the local session seems to be disconnected from other servers.
+NULL is returned if a valid connection to the specified foreign server is not established or this function is not available on this platform.
+If no foreign server with the given name is found, an error is reported.

+### boolean pgfdw_plus_verify_connection_states_all()
+Checks the status of all the remote connections established by postgres_fdw from the local session to the foreign servers.
+This check is performed by polling the socket and allows long-running transactions to be aborted sooner if the kernel reports that the connection is closed.
+This function is currently available only on systems that support the non-standard POLLRDHUP extension to the poll system call, including Linux.
+This returns true if all connections are not closed by the remote peer. false is returned if the local session seems to be disconnected from at least one remote server.
+NULL is returned if no valid connections are established or this function is not available on this platform.

+### boolean pgfdw_plus_can_verify_connection_states()
+This function checks whether pgfdw_plus_verify_connection_states and pgfdw_plus_verify_connection_states_all work well or not.
+This returns true if it can be used, otherwise returns false.